MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 - If your app has configurable tabs, you can use `getAuthToken()` to allow app users into the tab app without signing in again.
 SSO is applicable to some settings that need to be configured at a configuration stage.

 - Your app may have a bot, a tab, a message extension, or Adaptive Cards, and allows your app users to invoke task module from within a bot or a tab.
-Enabling SSO and using `getAuthToken()` will let your app users access task module from within a bot app without having to sign in again.
+Enabling SSO and using `getAuthToken()` will let your app users access a task module from within a bot app without having to sign in again.
 Teams can use the app user's Teams identity and obtain an access token from Azure AD.

 - You can also use SSO to allow your app users to obtain access to Stage view without need to be authenticated again.
 The access token obtained for the app user when they first used your app can be used to allow them to use Stage view.

 > [!TIP]
-> You can use also SSO API to authenticate app users in [task modules](../../../task-modules-and-cards/what-are-task-modules.md) that embed web content.
+> You can also use the SSO API to authenticate app users in [task modules](../../../task-modules-and-cards/what-are-task-modules.md) that embed web content.

 To achieve SSO at runtime, configure your app to enable SSO for authenticating and authorizing app users.